bw1129/PIDtoolbox/README.md

 # PIDtoolbox

 PIDtoolbox is a set of graphical tools for analyzing blackbox log data for multirotors.
 It is available as a standalone program for Windows, Mac and Linux, and is tailored to work on Betaflight, Emuflight and INAV logfiles (see [**Download instructions**](https://github.com/bw1129/PIDtoolbox#download) below).
-Please visit the [**PIDtoolbox User Guide**](https://github.com/bw1129/PIDtoolbox/wiki/PIDtoolbox-user-guide) for detailed user information.
+For information on how to use the software, please visit the [**PIDtoolbox User Guide**](https://github.com/bw1129/PIDtoolbox/wiki/PIDtoolbox-user-guide) and subscribe to the [**The PIDtoolbox YouTube Channel**](https://www.youtube.com/channel/UCY2CVnWGEeRlyxOXVsHS_fA).

 If you would like 1-on-1 tuning consultation please visit **[The PID Tuning Service](https://github.com/bw1129/PIDtoolbox/wiki/Professional%20Tuning%20Service)** page.